How To Start a YouTube Channel

 Titles

-People say "make your titles catchy, so they entice the viewer in".
+People say "Make your titles catchy, so they entice the viewer in".
 This is up to you really but I don't like to be misleading and, for now, I'm happy sticking with "Moving to Iceland..." or "Living in Iceland - week 1..." until I get a little more creative.
-I've started doing more architectural / designer related videos and at the moment they are simply titled "5 Reasons to become..." or "10 Reasons I became..." so I have a good starting point that introduces the direction of my content and I plan to do a lot more of this kind of content.
+I've started doing more architectural / designer-related videos and at the moment they are simply titled "5 Reasons to become..." or "10 Reasons I became..." so I have a good starting point that introduces the direction of my content and I plan to do a lot more of this kind of content.
 I also add my name into the title so it's more search engine friendly and try to make my tags and keywords part of the title too, i.e. architecture, study design, travel advice, etc.

 Thumbnails

-I make all of my own thumbnails.
-If you don't have access to adobe or similar design software then I recommend using sites like canva and picmonkey.
+I make all of my thumbnails.
+If you don't have access to Adobe or similar design software then I recommend using sites like Canva and PicMonkey.
 I usually use four images from the vlog to make up the thumbnail giving an insight into the video, and then add text with the title on top.
 For the other more focused content videos, I tend to use one main image (either of me or the item I'm talking about) and then add a filter on top with the title written in the font and colours that match my branding.
 When designing your thumbnails think of how small they are displayed in the sidebar.
 Make your text legible and aim for lighter images as they stand out more.

 Downbar